-Aronia is a nontraditional fruit with a lot of potential across the United States.
+Aronia is a non-traditional fruit with a lot of potential across the United States.
 A native North American plant that is also known as black chokeberry, it was developed into commercial varieties in Eastern Europe and later reintroduced to the United States.
-The plants used for fruit production are tetraploid crosses and are alleged to have been bred by Russian biologist Ivan Michurin over 100 years ago.1 It is a USDA hardiness zone 3 shrub that expands from the crown but does not sucker aggressively.
+The plants used for fruit production are tetraploid crosses and are alleged to have been bred by Russian biologist Ivan Michurin over 100 years ago.1 It is a USDA hardiness zone 3 shrub that expands from the crown and does not sucker aggressively.
 There are both landscaping and fruit production varieties available, but all aronia have shiny, dark green leaves, white umbels of flowers, few pests and bright red fall foliage.
 Fruit in the genus may be red or black.

 Edible aronia fruit is blue/black and has been cited as having one of the highest phytonutrient contents of any fruit.
-They are useful as a dye, food colorant and food ingredient.
+They are useful as a dye, food colorant and food ingredients.
 Anthocyanins are reported to be 1% of the fruit’s dry weight.
 2

 Most of the world’s aronia production is based in Poland.
 Gazeta Wyborcza reported on March 9, 2008 that Polish production was 35-40,000 tons, or 90% of world production.
 Of this, 90% is pressed into juice concentrate for export to the US and other countries.
 Poland itself uses the remaining 10% of the fruit.3

 Iowa Extension estimates that 300 acres of aronia have been planted there (approximately 360,000 plants, 2010), and many plantings are being installed in other parts of the country.
-Wisconsin has a group of growers working on processing details and the Midwest Aronia Association just formed in spring 2010.
+Wisconsin has a group of growers working on processing details and the Midwest Aronia Association was formed in spring 2010.
 Several people have planted aronia here in North Dakota.

 Aronia can be eaten fresh as it has a sugar content of 17-22 Brix, but most people will find it too strong and too astringent for ready enjoyment.
 It is best to freeze the fruit and then process it into a product like jelly, juice, wine or add it to a dairy product like yogurt or ice cream.
-Aronia is quite productive, with reports of 30 pounds of fruit per shrub, or more, at maturity.
+Aronia is quite productive, with reports of 30lbs of fruit per shrub, or more, at maturity.

 A scan of the internet will produce numerous scientific reports demonstrating the effectiveness of aronia extracts in regard to heart disease, diabetes and general health.
 Readers of these reports should be aware that whether the tests were completed in animal models or with human subjects the products or compounds fed to the test subjects were generally concentrated or purified forms of aronia berries and not blended juice drinks.